 No connectivity currently exists between the NRM wolf population and any other U.S. wolf packs or populations.
-While it is theoretically possible that a lone wolf might travel between the NRM wolf population and other U.S. packs or populations, such movement has never been documented and is unlikely because of both the distance and the intervening areas of unsuitable habitat.
+While it is theoretically possible that a lone wolf might travel between the NRM wolf population and other U.S. packs or populations, such movement has never been documented and is likely to be rare because of both the distance and the intervening areas of unsuitable habitat.